SHarrison00/fpl_points_predictor/README.md

-# Fantasy Premier League Points Predictor
+# Fantasy Premier League Points Predicton

 A Fantasy Premier League (FPL) points prediction tool to help FPL managers make better data driven decisions.
 This project demonstrates how such a tool could be developed and, more importantly, improved in the future.